Key Breed Facts

 When it comes to their coat, the Grand Bleu de Gascogne boasts having a smooth, short and very weather resistant coat.
-The accepted breed colour is as follows:
+The accepted breed colour for Kennel Club registration are as follows:

 The Grand Bleu de Gascogne true to their breeding is the type of dog that thrives in a home environment where owners work in the great outdoors or who love spending as much time outside with a high energy canine companion at their side.
 They are very intelligent dogs and they are happiest when they are working or being exercised.
 As such they are not a good choice for people who live more sedentary lives.

 These handsome hounds retain their strong hunting instincts even in a home environment and as such they are not the best choice for first time owners because they need to be socialised, trained and handled by people who are familiar with the specific needs of this type of active, intelligent scenthound.
 They mature very slowly and only reach full maturity when they are around 2 years old which has to be taken into account when training a Grand Bleu de Gascogne.